The Invention of Hugo

 Ages 4–8

-who sailed from Japan to North America, ending up in California.
+grandfather who sailed from Japan to North America, ending

-He returned to Japan to marry his sweetheart, bringing her back
+up in California.
+He returned to Japan to marry his sweetheart,

-to America.
-The beautiful illustrations perfectly capture the
+California and return to America.
+The beautiful illustrations

 |